ChrstphrHll/npc_gen/students/Efjan Andrathath.md

 ---
 # Efjan Andrathath
 ### Description
-- Gnome Druid from Shadesburry Initiative
+- Gnome Druid from Aldercrown Empire
 - 1st year Protection student in Burk
 - long curly dark red hair that's well kept, Amber eyes, and Light skin
 - Is Invisible and Brutal, and has Flexibility as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes